Bitcoin and Energy Consumption - Rebuttal

 On the nature of conspicuous consumption

 These are the times of frivolous consumerism.
 The economy seeks to achieve perpetual growth at the pace of quarterly earnings.
-Inflating numbers for the sake of growth on the balance sheet is not a good way to achieve real, sustainable growth.
-When credit is cheap, corporate giants borrow to buy cheap plastics, shove them in landfills, defile the graves of our ancestors, and repeat at the expense of our future generations.
-Cheap credit is why fashion is cyclic, why roads are paved with low-grade asphalt (Canadians love potholes), why cellphones feature planned obsolescence, and why empty mega-cities exist in China.
+Inflating numbers for the sake of balance sheet growth is not a good way to achieve sustainable growth.
+When credit is made artificially cheap, pricing mechanisms distort, and markets no longer express truth about value.
+Cheap credit encourages waste - it’s why fashion is cyclic, why roads are paved with low-grade asphalt (Canadians love potholes), why cellphones feature planned obsolescence, and why empty mega-cities exist in China.
 We live in a time of peak wealth disparity, enabled by the Cantillon Effect of inflationary fiat.
 To tie this back into dentistry - the misguided game of servicing an ever-escalating debt load is why the dental care you receive may no longer be compatible with scientific literature.

-Our current financial system was designed to encourage spending over saving.
-The flawed, baseless assumption is that more aggregate spending is better for the economy.
-Cheap credit is thrown recklessly in every direction with complete disregard for sustainability of growth.
-Cheap credit fuels short-term endeavours, which results in disastrous recession after recession.
-The corrupt elites claim the economy will come to a grinding halt if they do not keep adding fuel to the fire (otherwise known is the deflationary spiral argument, which is thoroughly debunked).
+Our current financial system was designed to encourage spending over saving - the baseless assumption is that more aggregate spending is better for the economy.
+The corrupt elites claim that the economy will come to a grinding halt if they do not keep adding fuel to the fire (otherwise known is the deflationary spiral argument, which is thoroughly debunked).
 It is a humane imperative to stop playing these destructive games with society.

-We pay the price of environment extinction if we continue to maintain the facade that the status quo of banking is sustainable.
-Under the gold standard, a free banking system stands as the protector of an economy's stability and balanced growth - we do not have that.
+We pay a heavy environmental price if we maintain this financial status quo.
+Under the gold standard, a free banking system stands as the protector of an economy's stability and balanced growth.
+Financial freedom was taken away from us, but Bitcoin can restore it.
 Once this is clear, it is in mankind’s best interests to create a better money for a better future.
-Go BTC!

 *Structure of arguments adapted from Andreas Antonopolous on a CaSE podcast (http://www.case-podcast.org/16-bitcoin) and Anita Posch’s podcast (https://bitcoincopodcast.com/andreas-antonopoulos-2019/)